 A higher buffer size may be required for your computer to keep up with the processing demands of the DAW.
 Of course, the cost of increasing the buffer size is increasing the audio latency.

 To safely bring down the buffer size in a digital audio workstation, we must ease up on the processing requirements of the computer.
 This brings us to methods 2, 3, 4, and 6.
 Let's continue to method 2 now.

 2. Engage Low Latency Monitoring In Digital Audio Workstation

-All digital audio workstations have some sort of “low latency” setting that will help to reduce latency when recording digital audio.
+All digital audio workstations have a “low latency” setting that will help reduce latency when recording digital audio.

 To provide examples, let's take a look at Pro Tools' “Low Latency Monitoring” and Logic Pro's “Low Latency Mode:”